ribhat/RobinHood_Dashboard_FullStack/README.md

 3. Navigate to the RH_Dashboard folder and run the frontend:
    `npm run dev`

-4. Open a web browser and navigate to http://127.0.0.1:5173/ to access the dashboard.
+4. Open a web browser and navigate to http://127.0.0.1:5173/ (or whichever port your computer is running the application on) to access the dashboard.

 ## 🌱 Future Enhancements